NYPL/engineering-general/standards/peer-review.md

 ## Pull Request Workflow

 - All Pull Requests to NYPL repositories MUST be reviewed prior to merging (caveat below).
-  - PRs MUST NOT be merged if a reviewed requests changes
+  - PRs MUST NOT be merged if a reviewer requests changes
   - Teams MAY agree to specific written policies as to conditions when reviews are not required.
-Such a policy MUST be approved by a Tech Lead or Engineering Manager.
+Such a policy MUST be approved by an Engineering Manager or Director.

 - Engineers MUST mark at least one (1) developer as a reviewer and SHOULD request reviews from all relevant engineers
   - Reviewers MAY come from any team within NYPL Digital